MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-hw-power-adapter.md

 ## Requirements

 The power adapter chosen must meet the following specification:

 - 9V DC
 - 1A (minimum)
 - Positive Center
 - 2.1mm id barrel
 - 5.5mm od barrel

 ## Availability

-The 9V DC 1000mA power adapter from AdaFruit meets these requirements and can be purchased via [AdaFruit](https://www.adafruit.com/product/63).
+The 9V DC 1000mA power adapter from Adafruit meets these requirements and can be purchased via [Adafruit](https://www.adafruit.com/product/63).

 Any other power adapters that meet the above specification can be used as well.